ikenaga530/AttractingContributors_WhereAreYouFrom/README.md

 5. [Clipy](https://github.com/Clipy/Clipy): A Clipboard extension app for macOS.
 6. For mac i usually use iMessages,Itunes and wallet
 7. [istat Menus](https://bjango.com/mac/istatmenus/) is an advanced Mac system monitor for your menubar.
+8. [Zoom] This Mac app is convenient for people having meeting.